WebKit/WebKit/Websites/perf.webkit.org/ReadMe.md

  - `server-tests`: Server tests use a real Apache server in accordance with `testServer` in `config.json` and a Postgres database by the name of `testDatabaseName` specified in `config.json`.
 They're functional tests and may test both the backend database schema, PHP, and corresponding front-end code although many of them directly queries and modifies the database.
  - `browser-tests`: These are tests to be ran inside a Web browser, and tests v3 UI's interaction with browser's DOM API.

-To run `unit-tests` and `server-tests`, simply run `./tools/run-tests.py` after installing dependencies and configuring the PostgreSQL.
+To run `unit-tests` and `server-tests`, simply run `./tools/run-tests.py` after installing dependencies (1) and configuring the PostgreSQL (4).
+If you've previously setup a remote cache server (3), then you have to stop the server before running the tests.

 To run `browser-tests`, open `browser-tests/index.html` inside a Web browser.

-## Configuring PostgreSQL
+## 4. Configuring PostgreSQL

 Run the following command to setup a Postgres server at `/Volumes/Data/perf.webkit.org/PostgresSQL` (or wherever you'd prefer):
 `python ./tools/setup-database.py /Volumes/Data/perf.webkit.org/PostgresSQL`